Review of Isla del Sol Toro

 Taste

 The Nicaraguan filler brings out a relaxing smoke like a short blues song.
 The undertones of earthiness compose well with the Sumatran flavor of the coffee while keeping it mild and gentle.
-I was a little surprised with some syrup-like taste, so this would go well as a dessert smoke.
+I was slightly surprised by some syrup-like taste, so this would go well as a dessert smoke.

-While puffing it, the smoothness in the draw is a short, quiet climb of Sumatran coffee bliss to a sweet, smooth, gentle sunrise at around halfway point.
-It’s pretty tight but you can puff plenty of smoke from it.
+While puffing it, the smoothness in the draw is a short, quiet climb of Sumatran coffee bliss to a sweet, smooth, gentle sunrise at around the halfway point.
+It’s pretty tight, but it can puff plenty of smoke.
 The chocolate tunes play out while the spice from the Mandheling beans gives you a relaxing finish.
-The sweetness plays itself out without bringing down the texture, rather it creates a floral tone to the smoking experience.
-It would be like taking a short nap on the beach while the sea breeze caresses you because this is easy to smoke without any nicotine rush.
+The sweetness plays itself out without bringing down the texture; rather, it creates a floral tone to the smoking experience.
+It would be like taking a short nap on the beach while the sea breeze caresses you because it is easy to smoke without any nicotine rush.

 The cap is delightfully sweetened, so watch out for some melody of the coffee and the vanilla creaminess that makes for a great infusion with the earthiness from the Sumatran leaf wrapper.
 Towards the end of the smoke, none of the strength jolts you, but there is plenty of smoke while the constructions hold up well.